-- Once the statements and evidence have been collected, the investigator must provide all obtained documents to the Complaint and Respondent. - The Complaint and Respondent and their advisors are to receive the statements and evidence simultaneously. - The Complaint and Respondent and their advisors have ten (10) calendar days to review all related evidence and statements.
+- Once the statements and evidence have been collected, the investigator must provide all obtained documents to the reporting parties. - The reporting parties and their advisors are to receive the statements and evidence simultaneously. - The reporting parties and their advisors have ten (10) calendar days to review all related evidence and statements, and to submit a written statement to the Investigator in support of or questioning the evidence.